Data Centers in Las Vegas

 Natural Disaster Risk

-Las Vegas has a High disaster risk profile, with a FEMA National Risk Index score of 90.55, as of September 2025.
-While the overall score is high, the market is insulated from many of the hazards common to other major data center hubs, such as hurricanes and significant coastal flooding.
+Las Vegas has a High natural disaster risk profile, with a FEMA National Risk Index score of 90.55 as of September 2025.
+While the risk of certain events is low, operators must engineer facilities to withstand specific regional threats.